Skip to content

 name: production

-Note: If the environment specified in environment:name does not exist, it will be created when the job is executed.
+Note: If the environment specified in environment:name does not exist, it will be created when the job runs.

 environment:url